jacobcode01/Dashly/README.md

 <hr>

 ## Overview
-- Designed an ETL pipeline using Python and SQLAlchemy to load 50K+ transaction records into a Neon PostgreSQL database.
+- Designed an ETL pipeline with Python and SQLAlchemy to load 50,000+ sales records into a PostgreSQL database.
 - Simulated \~100 new transactions daily to replicate ongoing business activity and validate pipeline reliability.
 - Connected Power BI to PostgreSQL to deliver an auto-refreshing dashboard with no manual updates.